Baildon railway station: Services

-During Monday to Saturday daytimes, there is a half-hourly service to Bradford Forster Square and Ilkley.
-During Monday to Saturday evenings and all day Sunday, it is hourly in each direction.
+During Monday to Saturday daytimes, in the evening and all day on Sundays there is an hourly service to Bradford Forster Square and Ilkley.
+This increases to every thirty minutes at peak times.

 Unlike other stations on the Wharfedale and Airedale lines, Baildon has no direct service to Leeds owing to its position on the curve between the two lines.
 Passengers must instead change at Shipley or Guiseley (Shipley having more services) to access Leeds.

 The site today

-The line has been reduced to single track, so there is only one platform, and the station building has been sold.
+In February 1983, the line was reduced to single track, so there is only one platform, and the station building has been sold.
+The station building is architecturally similar to the smaller stations on the Settle Carlisle Line, as it was built in the same era as the Settle line.
+The track remains in place on the former eastbound line (towards Guiseley).
 The second platform is disused and covered in weeds.
+The station is located 4 mi north of Bradford Forster Square, and 2 mi 79 chain south-west of Guiseley railway station.
+Electrification of the line was authorised in the 1990s and completed in 1995.

 The station is unstaffed, but a ticket machine is now available.
 Tickets must be purchased from the machine or on the train with a Promise To Pay Notice from the same machine.
 A long-line PA system and digital display screens provide train running information.
 Step-free access is provided from the car park and main entrance to the platform.